Embracing Imperfection: Simulating Students with Diverse Cognitive Levels Using LLM-based Agents: Limitations

 \section{Limitations}

-In this section, we discuss the limitations of our work as follow: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item Our method is designed to assess general cognitive proficiency based on a student's overall performance trends.
-As a result, it may not always accurately predict occasional careless mistakes, such as typos or incorrect code indentation.
-However, this challenge is not unique to our approach—baseline methods are also susceptible to such noise.
-While techniques like causal inference and debiasing could help mitigate the impact of confounding factors, fully addressing this issue falls beyond the scope of our current work.
-We leave this as a direction for future research and provide a more detailed discussion in the Appendix \ref{bad_case_app}. \item While our current validation is constrained to programming domains, primarily due to the accessibility of relevant data, the underlying simulation framework is theoretically applicable to a broader range of educational subjects, such as mathematics \cite{huang2025autogeo}.
-We consider this a promising direction for future work. \end{itemize}
+In this section, we discuss the limitations of our work as follow: \begin{itemize} \item While our current validation is constrained to programming domains, primarily due to the accessibility of relevant data, the underlying simulation framework is theoretically applicable to a broader range of educational subjects, such as mathematics \cite{huang2025autogeo}.
+We consider this a promising direction for future work. \item Our current simulation primarily focuses on textual and behavioral patterns without explicitly incorporating multimodal signals, such as visual or auditory cues \cite{wusemantic, multimodal2}that may also influence students' cognitive processes.
+While this unimodal setting enables clearer analysis of reasoning behaviors, we acknowledge that a more comprehensive understanding of student performance may benefit from integrating multimodal data.
+Exploring this dimension constitutes a valuable direction for future work. \end{itemize}